apache/trafficserver/doc/reference/configuration/records.config.en.rst

 3     no clustering
 ===== ====================

-.. ts:confvar:: CONFIG proxy.config.cluster.rsport INT 8088
+.. ts:cv:: CONFIG proxy.config.cluster.rsport INT 8088

    The reliable service port.
 The reliable service port is used to send configuration information between the nodes in a cluster.
 All nodes in a cluster must use the same reliable service port.

-.. ts:confvar:: CONFIG proxy.config.cluster.threads INT 1
+.. ts:cv:: CONFIG proxy.config.cluster.threads INT 1

    The number of threads for cluster communication.
 On heavy cluster, the number should be adjusted.
 It is recommend that take the thread
    CPU usage as a reference when adjusting.